 Real Nappy Manifesto

-Real Nappies for London is a pan-London leadership initiative that brings together local government, business and community change agents to advance the prevention of disposable nappy waste.
-With efforts traditionally focused on ‘end-of-pipe’ waste management ie incineration, landfill or even recycling, Real Nappies for London is pioneering a shift upstream – calling for city-wide action to address nappy waste generation.
+Real Nappies for London is a waste prevention initiative that brings together local government, business and community change agents to advance the prevention of disposable nappy waste.
+With efforts traditionally focused on ‘end-of-pipe’ waste management, i.e – incineration and landfill, Real Nappies for London is pioneering a shift upstream – calling for city-wide action to address nappy waste generation.
 By reframing the conversation, Real Nappies for London is positioning waste prevention and the circular economy as an opportunity for innovation, job creation, competitiveness, cost saving and improving public health.

-Founded by the Women’s Environmental Network (WEN) and now administered by the London Community Resource Network (LCRN), this pan-London project is uniting local governments, including five of North London’s local authorities – Hackney, Camden, Islington, Haringey and Waltham Forest, plus Bexley and Tower Hamlets – with key stakeholders, influencing change on a national scale.
+Founded by the Women’s Environmental Network (Wen) in 2007, this pan-London project is uniting local governments, including five of North London’s Local Authorities – Barnet, Camden, Hackney, Haringey, Islington, and Waltham Forest, plus Bexley, Lambeth and the City of Westminster – with key stakeholders, influencing change on a national scale.